-St. Vincent de Paul and United Way of Randolph County started working on a plan for our community.
+St. Vincent de Paul of St. Pius X Church and United Way of Randolph County started working on a plan for our community.
 We based our warming shelter on similar programs in Nashville, Memphis, and Columbia, MO, We would work with area churches to provide a warming shelter overnight.
 Churches would take turns opening their doors to at-risk community members.

 Check out the FAQs for more information.

 UWRC and St. Vincent de Paul Society of St. Pius X have been joined by Randolph County Caring Communities, University of Missouri Extension, The Salvation Army, NECAC, and the Randolph County Ministerial Alliance.